Do I Need a Home Inspection?

 Reasons a buyer may not get an inspection

-If you want to make a good offer without waiving the inspection, you could put in your contract that the inspection is for informational purposes only and won’t be used to negotiate the sale price.
-Another option is to ask the seller to pay only for significant damage or repairs.
+If you want to make a competitive offer without fully waiving the inspection, you have a couple of options: specify in the contract that the inspection is for informational purposes only and won't be used to renegotiate price, or limit your asks of the seller to only significant structural or safety issues.
+Your agent can help you figure out which contingencies are essential for your situation when you're buying a house.

 Need a buyer's agent you can trust?